Home

 down.
 Did we mention the mosquitoes?

-Continuing with the railway theme of the trip we decided to try the old
+Continuing with the railway theme of the trip we decided to try the

-the 31A) The old rail line is now maintained as a recreation
+on the 31A) The old rail line is now maintained as a recreation

 trail.
 Like many such trails in the area it is intended to be

-used and shared by hikers, mountain bikes, ATVs, etc. Everyone we
+used and shared by hikers, mountain bikes, ATVs, etc. Everyone

-courtesy when meeting or passing someone.
+extreme courtesy when meeting or passing someone.

 The first part of it is a nice easy ride.
 Here is a section of